Call to book01904 734 939

 This morning we travel to Addo Elephant Park for a game drive in open-top vehicles.
 The park is inhabited not only by over 600 elephants, but also lions, leopards and cape buffaloes, rhinos who live amongst the grasslands and woodlands.
 We return to the train in Port Elizabeth in time for a delicious lunch onboard.
 After some free time this afternoon, the Pride of Africa continues towards Oudtshoorn, a town found just inland from South Africa's famously lush Garden Route.

-Oudtshoorn is known as the 'ostrich capital of the world' due to being home to the world's largest population of ostriches, and we discover more about the animals that make the town famous today.
-We enjoy a unique visit to an ostrich farm, where we're treated to some fascinating insights into the beautiful and mighty birds.
+Oudtshoorn is known as the "ostrich capital of the world" as it's home to the world's largest population of ostriches.
+We discover more about the animals that make the town famous on a unique visit to an ostrich farm, where we're treated to some fascinating insights into the beautiful and mighty birds.
 After our visit, we continue to the town of George.
-George is known for its many great golf courses, and we take a short drive to Fancourt Golf Estate for our dinner tonight.
+George is known for its many great golf courses, and we enjoy dinner at Fancourt Golf Estate where we spend the night.

-We make the cable car ascent of Table Mountain, enjoying panoramic city views (weather dependant).
-The cliffs are home to many different animals and plants, as well as a stunning range of fauna - some of which, like the Table Mountain Ghost Frog, are found nowhere else in the world.
-Following time for lunch, we take a ferry across Table Bay for a guided tour of Robben Island, where Nelson Mandela was imprisoned.
+We ascend Table Mountain by cable car, enjoying panoramic city views (weather dependant).
+The cliffs are home to many different animals and plants, as well as a stunning range of fauna - some of which, like the Table Mountain Ghost Frog, isn't found anywhere else in the world.
+Following time for lunch, we board a ferry across Table Bay for a guided tour of Robben Island, where Nelson Mandela was imprisoned.
 Today, the site is UNESCO World Heritage listed.

 Today you're free to explore the city further.
 You could visit the Grand Parade, where you'll find Cape Town's Italian Renaissance-style City Hall.
-For an insight into the city's history, visit the Slave Lodge, the second oldest building in Cape Town.
-Built in 1679, the building has served many purposes over the years.
-Today, it's home to the South African Cultural History Museum, where'll you'll find poignant exhibits centred around the theme "from human wrongs to human rights".
+For an insight into the city's history, visit the Slave Lodge, the second oldest building in Cape Town built in 1679.
+The building has served many purposes over the years and today, it holds the South African Cultural History Museum, where you'll find poignant exhibits centred around the theme "from human wrongs to human rights".
 We transfer to the airport this evening for our flight home.

 Our flight lands back in the UK, and our holiday comes to an end.